 But that someday for them likely started as a habit years ago.
 As I’ve blogged about before, I believe there are benefits to simple habits in marriage, like walking together, continuing to date each other, and even making out.

 I think this world would be a better place if more married couples would hold hands.
-It’s a simple sign of solidarity, and a symptom of a good relationship.
+It’s a simple sign of solidarity and a symptom of a good relationship.
 But it is also something that can help strengthen the marriage.
-If you spend more time hand holding, maybe you’ll see some of these benefits yourself:
+If you spend more time holding hands, maybe you’ll see some of these benefits yourself: